d-morrison/IntroStatActivities/_book/01-A01-martian-alphabet.md

 #### Introduction to `R` {-}

-**Once you work through the Introduction to `R` export the plot created as a png image file adn upload this plot to Gradescope.
-In the plots tab in the lower right hand corner, click on "Export"

 In Stat 216 we will use the statistical package `R` to analyze data through the IDE (integrated development environment) RStudio.
 Though it is possible to download `R` and RStudio on your own computer, we will use this program through the MSU RStudio server: [https://rstudio.math.montana.edu/](https://rstudio.math.montana.edu/).

 Read through the preliminaries chapter in the textbook and watch the video "Starting with `R`" before completing the following questions.